Jay W. Forrester Professor of Management (Emeritus)

 His formal "not for profit sector" appointments are: governor of the Handel and Haydn Society; member of the Court of Glasgow University; director, Scottish Institute for Enterprise, and Vice Chairman of the Board of the National Trust for Scotland Foundation.

 He is widowed with two children and five grandchildren and shares his time between Boston and his home in Argyll, Scotland.

-General Expertise: Angel investing; Artificial intelligence; Business education; Changing workforce; Competitive strategy; Corporate governance; Corporate strategy and policy; Entrepreneurial management; Entrepreneurship / New ventures; Information systems; Information technology; Information technology, impact of; Management of information technology; Research, academic; Strategic planning; United Kingdom; United States
+General Expertise: Angel investing; Competitive strategy; Corporate governance; Corporate strategy and policy; Information systems; Information technology; Startups / Start-ups; Strategic management; Strategic planning; Strategy; Technological innovation; United Kingdom; United States

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.